Classycutoff/Sudoku-Solver/README.md

 # Sudoku Solver

-This is my template for Python projects.
-I have created many small projects, so this helps me to make the projects at the start.
+This is my template for a simple Sudoku Solver made in Python.

 ## Repo Structure